crispy-whiskers/CATGEKI/README.md

 I started this project because I had the wonderful opportunity to play on an ONGEKI machine and I immediately fell in love.
 I immediately started looking up DIY guides to make a controller...
 However, much to my dismay, literally NONE of the guides were finished, fully documented, or even guides.
 I went on a wild goose chase to acquire the files and knowledge I've provided here.
 I'm tired of poorly written, terribly documented, unfinished guides that explain nothing.
 This guide will make sure that doesn't happen again.

+I would like to say one more thing: a lot of the stuff I am documenting and providing here isn't mine, but made by other people.
+I am only making sense of all of it.
+Thank you to the Cons&Stuff Discord for all the help and material.

+### Note:
-As you may notice, I'm still building this controller, so I haven't solved all the problems.
-I will fill it out as I go.
-You bet your ass I will document everything.
+As you may notice, I'm still building this controller, so I haven't solved all the problems/added everything.

 # Requirements
 - Access to a 3D printer